MobleyLab/basic_simulation_training/README.md

 ## Changelog
 <!-- Here, record summaries of important changes.
 A granular discussion of changes will be kept in GitHub by issue tracking.-->
 - Sept.
 8, 2017: D. Mobley created repo, put in initial files from LiveCoMS.
+- Spring/early summer 2018: Finalize who will be involved and write/edit first version of the paper
+- Sept.
+2, 2018: Final draft of version 1 submitted to LiveCoMS